-After a powerful tornado tore through a city in Oklahoma last month, two Virbac employees quickly jumped in to assist the town’s local animal shelter, which was badly damaged during the April 19 storm.
+After a powerful tornado tore through a small city in Oklahoma recently, two Virbac employees quickly jumped in to assist the town’s local animal shelter, which was badly damaged during the late spring storm.

 By Malcolm Mayhew

 Amber Llewellyn and Smokey Johnson, both Executive Territory Sales Managers based in Oklahoma, provided food and cleanup assistance to the staff at the Northside Veterinary Hospital in Shawnee, OK.

 The EF2 tornado that struck Shawnee was one of eight that touched down in the state that day, and although Shawnee was among the cities hardest hit, none of the animals at the shelter were killed.

 “Everyone was smiling and happy that no two-legged or four-legged creatures were killed,” Amber wrote on her Facebook page.
 “The staff showed up ready to work and salvage anything they could find to get back to work ASAP.”

 Against a backdrop of overturned vehicles and destroyed homes and businesses, barbecue aficionado Smokey Johnson cooked meals for the shelter’s staff and volunteers.